Drinking Water, Fully Characterized

 The PeCOD electrolyte solution is mainly composed of a low-concentration lithium nitrate solutions.
 The PeCOD calibrant and check standard solutions supplied by MANTECH are composed of sorbitol.
 These solutions contain a trade recipe preservative that allow for the longer shelf life, compared to solutions prepared manually.
 Calibrant and check standard solutions prepared manually, following the PeCOD Standard Recipe, can be used for up to two weeks.

 Both MANTECH supplied calibrant and standard solutions are good for one year after they are made.
 MANTECH supplied electrolyte has a shelf life of two years after it is produced.
 All labels have the expiry date in the box just above the MANTECH logo.

-Sensors are expected to last 200 runs when used consistently for an average of 50 samples per week.
+Sensors are expected to last 150 runs when used consistently for an average of 50 samples per week (samples, calibrations and QC checks).
 However, should a sensor be intermittently used, it is recommended that it be changed after 3-4 weeks of use regardless of the number of completed runs, or based on consistently failing calibration values.
-When analyzing higher sample concentrations (especially red range) the sensor life expectancy is likely to be shorter, approximately 150 runs.
+When analyzing higher sample concentrations (especially red range) the sensor life expectancy is likely to be shorter, ranging from 60 – 150 total measurements.
 For more information, read MANTECH’s technical bulletin here.

 Open the top plastic door by pushing down firmly on the front centre of the door until a “click” is heard, then release the door.
 Open the PeCOD analyzer module by pressing firmly down on the fixed bar, and lifting the front latching bar (should unlatch), then lift up the PeCOD sensor lid.
 Remove the old sensor by lifting it off of the pins and place the new sensor on the same pins with the “THIS SIDE UP” surface (blue side) facing you.